knative/docs/community/samples/serving/helloworld-java-micronaut/README.md

    kubectl apply --filename service.yaml
    ```

-   Result: A service name `helloworld-micronaut` is created in your cluster along
+   Result: A service name `helloworld-java-micronaut` is created in your cluster along
    with the following resources:

    - A new immutable revision for the version of the app that you just deployed.